adityakkpk/React-v19-BasicToAdv/TanStackQuery/Readme.md

 * **useMutation** is used for creating, uploading and deleting data and allows triggering manual side effects.

 * React Query caches the data for 30 minutes.

+## Garbage Collection Time in React Query: Control Your Data Caching

+In React Query v5, the cacheTime option has been renamed to gcTime.

+When you use React Query to get data, it saves the result in the cache.
+This means if you ask for the same data again, the cache data will be served.
+The cache updates automatically when the data changes.
+So you always get the latest information.

+* *Use Case* - Imagine if you are fetching a list of users.
+If you go back to the same page, React queries will show the saved list from the cache instead of the making a new request to the server, It makes your application fast.
+If a new user is added, React query will automatically updates the list.

+* *By  Default, inactive queries are garbage collected after 5 minutes.* This means that if query is not being used for 5 minutes, the cache for that query will be cleaned up.